tkellogg/tkellogg.github.com/_posts/2014-10-20-open-source-iot.md

 First of all, I think Matt's intentions are right on target.
 The sub-title of his article is "developers aren't going to go for proprietary standards".
 While this is a great statement to make, it isn't even close to the same statement as "IoT has to be open sourced".
 Let's look at the best success story we have available: HTTP.

 HTTP is the core of the old web.
 It's simple, small and does one thing very well - it implements a request/response pattern and makes very few assumptions about the underlying technology.
 This is huge.
 Remember how those expensive monolithic Unix servers fell out of favor and were replaced by cheap Linux servers?
 No one had to go to the IETF to revise the HTTP specification to account for Linux because HTTP wasn't tied up with Unix concerns.
-They were entirely seperate.
-This is a trait that we need in the IoT.
+They were entirely seperate - this is a trait that we need in the IoT.

 Open standards usually need to be small to be successful.
 If they're small, there's less to disagree on.
 Several years ago I worked for a large corporation and I remember it being nearly impossible to get stakeholders across the company to agree on standards.
 Internet standards are magnitudes more difficult to arrive at because you have so many participating corporations, each with wildly different intentions and company (and geographic) cultures.